harmony-one/harmony-ops/test-automation/tx-gen/README.md

 ## How it works
 A video demoing library can be seen [here](https://www.youtube.com/watch?v=rTp9wZn1EqE&feature=youtu.be)

-The full documentation is in progress, but please look at the `localnet_example.py` for some idea of how it works.
+Take a look at the `localnet_example.py` for some idea of how it works.
 Essentially, it follows a source / sink model for transaction generation (explained more in the `start` function of `./harmony_transaction_generator/generator.py`).
 Moreover, the annotations of the config in `localnet_example.py` should give a better idea of how to use the library.